 R4003: A SENDER MUST provide key transfer information to authorized RECEIVERs.

-In this profile, discovery MESSAGEs are not encrypted, while other MESSAGEs are encrypted using a Secure Channel.
-Other profiles may use alternate mechanisms to encrypt MESSAGEs.
+In this profile, UDP discovery MESSAGEs are not encrypted, while other MESSAGEs are encrypted using a Secure Channel.

 Authentication

 Authentication is the process by which the identity of the sender is determined by the recipient.
-Authentication is an optional component of DEVICE security; however, if provided, authentication MUST adhere to the following requirements:
+Authentication MUST adhere to the following requirements:

 R4004: A SENDER MUST authenticate itself to a RECEIVER using credentials acceptable to the RECEIVER.

 In this profile, authentication is done using certificates, either through a shared trust root or through a PIN / Password exchanged out of band.
-Other profiles may use alternate authentication mechanisms.

 If multicast messages are secured, the following additional requirements apply:

 R4005: On multicast MESSAGEs, a CLIENT MUST use an authentication credential that is suitable for all DEVICEs that could legitimately process the multicast MESSAGE.